logjay/ee267_computer_vision/README.md

 https://www.kaggle.com/datasets/gpiosenka/cards-image-datasetclassification

 In Main.py:
-Set DATA_PATH to be the location for your data files Configure the following parameters at your risk:
+Set DATA_PATH to be the location for your data files.

+Configure the following parameters at your risk:
 - USE_AUGMENTED_PHOTOS
 - PRINT_IMAGES (not supported)